EcustAutoControl2023/fastodeint/README.md

 to help us with `boost` installation on Windows. https://github.com/microsoft/vcpkg provides detailed steps on how to install `vcpkg`.

-Assume you've downloaded `vcpkg` and it's located at `C:\vcpkg`, you need to bootstrap it at very first time.
+Suppose you've downloaded `vcpkg` and it's located at `C:\vcpkg`, you need to bootstrap it at very first time.
 Open up Command Prompt with admin privileges and run the following commands
 ```bash
 cd C:\vcpkg